PaulMcClernan/OpenXTalk-Piano-Widget/README.md

 ## NOTE:

 This Widget is a graphical UI element only.
 It produces no sound on it's own and is meant to be attached to a MIDI play back engine.
-See my other Repos for LCB Wrappers for playback engines for Apple devices, as well as the the cross-platform FluidSynth SoundFont engine.
+See my other Repos for LCB Wrappers for playback engines for Apple devices, as well as the cross-platform FluidSynth SoundFont engine.
 These are all a works in progress at the moment.
 I make no guarantee of their useablity.

 ## Video Demo (outdated) Here: